 2. You can build relationships with suppliers you deal with directly and negotiate better prices with them

-Worldwide Brands is the top directory of drop-shippers and wholesalers in the USA.
+Worldwide Brands is the top directory of drop-shippers and wholesalers in the USA (I a long Worldwide Brands review last year).
 It was founded by eBay power seller Chris Malta in 1999 in Florida and is still based there today.

 All of the suppliers in the Worldwide Brands directory have been researched by the WWB staff before being added to their site — that involves someone visiting their warehouse and placing anonymous orders to check reliability.
 WWB also guarantees the reliability of their suppliers.